Kitware/VTK/Wrapping/Tools/README.md

 ### vtkParseData

 The data structures defined in vtkParseData.h are used for the output of the parser.
-This header provies data structures for namespaces, classes, methods, typedefs, and for other entities that can be declared in a C++ file.
+This header provides data structures for namespaces, classes, methods, typedefs, and for other entities that can be declared in a C++ file.
 The wrappers convert this data into wrapper code.